Robust SAC-Enabled UAV-RIS Assisted Secure MISO Systems With Untrusted EH Receivers: Conclusions and Future Work

 \section{Conclusions and Future Work}

-This paper investigated secure downlink transmission in a UAV-mounted RIS-assisted multiuser MISO network with UEHRs.
-A WCSEE maximization problem was formulated under ICSI, discrete RIS phase constraints, and UAV mobility, jointly involving transmit power allocation, RIS phase control, and UAV positioning.
-A SAC-based DRL framework was proposed to solve the resulting highly nonconvex problem without convex approximations.
-In addition, an SCA-based BCD solution was derived for the ideal PCSI case with continuous RIS phases as a benchmark.
-Simulation results showed that the proposed SAC approach achieves approximately $28\%$ and $16\%$ SEE gains over SCA and DDPG, respectively, under ideal conditions.
-In non-ideal scenarios, SAC consistently provides faster convergence and higher SEE, and remains robust to severe CSI uncertainty, where SAC with $\nu=0.1$ outperforms DDPG with $\nu=0.01$.
-Moreover, SAC maintains superior performance across a wide transmit power range.
-Future work will extend this framework to multi-UAV deployments and dynamic environments with time-varying CSI and user mobility.
+This paper investigated secure downlink transmission in a UAV-mounted RIS-assisted multiuser MISO system with UEHRs.
+A WCSEE maximization problem was formulated under imperfect CSI, discrete RIS phase constraints, and joint optimization of transmit power, RIS configuration, and UAV location.
+To address this challenging nonconvex problem, a SAC-based DRL framework was proposed, while an SCA-based BCD method was developed as a benchmark under ideal assumptions.
+Simulation results demonstrated that the proposed SAC approach achieves notable SEE gains (up to $28\%$ over SCA and $16\%$ over DDPG), while providing faster convergence and strong robustness to CSI uncertainty across different system configurations.

+Future work will extend the framework to general models with UAV mobility, real-time trajectory design, and multi-UAV scenarios under time-varying CSI, while also accounting for practical impairments such as channel estimation errors, quantization, and feedback delay.

 \ \appendices